MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/secure-developer-vm.md

     </audienceUris>
     ```
 6. Add the environment URL as a redirect URI for the application under **Web App** platform.
 For more information, see [Add a redirect URI](/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
-7. Add the environment OAUTH URL (EnvironmentURL/oauth) as a redirect URI for the application under **Web App** platform
+7. Add the environment OAUTH URL (EnvironmentURL/oauth) as a redirect URI for the application under **Web App** platform.
 8. Assign the API permissions for the application:

     1. Go to **API Permissions**, select **Add a Permission**, and add the following permissions: